Aeroméxico

 Aerovías de México, S.A. de C.V. (lit.
 'Airways of Mexico, Public Limited') operating as Aeroméxico (stylized as AEROMEXICO), is the flag carrier of Mexico based in Mexico City.
-It operates scheduled services to more than 90 destinations in Mexico, North, South and Central America, the Caribbean, Europe, and Asia.
+It operates scheduled services to more than 120 destinations in Mexico, North, South, and Central America, the Caribbean, Europe, and Asia.
 Its main base and hub is Mexico City International Airport, with secondary hubs in Guadalajara and Monterrey.
 The headquarters is in the Torre MAPFRE on Paseo de la Reforma.

 Grupo Aeroméxico includes Aeroméxico and Aeroméxico Connect (regional subsidiary).
 The group currently holds the No. 2 place in domestic market share behind Volaris, with 24.2%; and No. 1 place in international market share with 15.8%, in the 12 months ending March 2020, becoming Mexico's largest international airline group.
 Aeroméxico is one of the four founding members of the SkyTeam airline alliance, along with Air France, Delta Air Lines and Korean Air.

 Aeroméxico works closely with the U.S. carrier Delta Air Lines, which owns part of Aeroméxico and in 2015 announced its intention to acquire up to 49% of the latter's shares.
 On 8 May 2017, a joint commercial agreement (JCA), came into effect, whereby the airlines share information, costs, and revenues on all their flights between the United States and Mexico.

-In 2016, Aeroméxico flew 19.703 million passengers (up 5.0% vs. previous year), of which 13.047 million domestic (+3.7%) and 6.656 million international (+7.6%).
+In 2016, Aeroméxico flew 19.703 million passengers (up 5.0% vs. previous year), of which 13.047 million were domestic (+3.7%) and 6.656 million were international (+7.6%).
 It flew 34.776 million revenue passenger kilometers (RPKs), had 43.362 million available seat kilometers (ASKs), and an 80.3% load factor.